george-gca/ai_papers_scrapper/README.md

 # AI Papers Scrapper

-Download papers pdfs and other information from main AI conferences (when public available) and store it on `./data/`, creating one directory per conference, and one per year.
+Download papers pdfs and other information from main AI conferences (when publicly available) and store it on `./data/`, creating one directory per conference, and one per year.
 More specifically, it creates the following structure:

     .
     └── data